Why Madeira Island?

 The income ‘deduction’ arising from the application of the coefficient of 75% is partially conditioned by the verification of expenses and charges effectively incurred and related to the activity.

-Therefore, to the taxable income determined by applying the coefficients will be added the positive difference between 15% of the gross income and the sum of the following amounts (the EUR 27.000 mentioned during the meeting):
+Therefore, to the taxable income determined by applying the coefficients will be added the positive difference between 15% of the gross income and the sum of the following amounts (aproximatly EUR 27.000):

 - EUR 4,104 or, when higher, the total amount of mandatory social security contributions (in the part not exceeding 10% of the gross income received).